-I was having all sorts of problems with my stomach; acid reflux, throwing up for no reason, it hurt just to drink water sometimes.
-I had night-time chills so bad, I would shake and feel freezing cold no matter how much I bundled up.
+I was also having all sorts of problems with my stomach; acid reflux, throwing up for no reason, pain when I drank water.
+I had night-time chills to where I would shake uncontrollably.
+I felt like I was freezing cold no matter how much I bundled up.

-I began noticing that I was having memory issues, in fact, I couldn’t recall memories from my childhood which really scared me.
-I had difficulty thinking, reading, comprehending and problem-solving, I couldn’t do simple math in my head, simple tasks became impossible because I didn’t know how to go about them, and I began to have constant, unrelenting pain from my neck down to my feet.
+As time passed I began noticing that I was having memory issues, in fact, I couldn’t recall memories from my childhood which really scared me.
+I had difficulty thinking, reading, comprehending and problem-solving.
+I couldn’t do simple math in my head, simple tasks became impossible because I didn’t know how to go about them, and I began to have constant, unrelenting pain from my neck down to my feet.
 Burning, stinging, nerve pain along with muscle and joint pain.
 It was the worst pain I had ever experienced.

-As my pain increased and my symptoms kept growing, I began having anxiety, depression and anger outbursts, sometimes feeling rage inside.
+As my pain increased and my symptoms kept growing, I began having anxiety, depression and anger outbursts, sometimes feeling so much rage inside.
 I was terrified, I didn’t know what was happening to me.
-I remember asking my husband if I hit my head because my brain wasn’t working, I thought I was suffering from early onset Alzheimer’s.
+I remember asking my husband if I hit my head because my brain wasn’t working and I was convinced I was suffering from early onset Alzheimer’s.

 Quite honestly, I was really surprised when that test came back positive.
-I can look back now and see how truly blessed I was that I was able to get a diagnosis.
+As I look back now, I see how truly blessed I was that I was able to get a diagnosis.
 Many people go for 10 or 20 years without ever knowing.

-Lyme tests are not very accurate so it’s very difficult to get a positive test if you are.
-So, what did all of this mean?
+Lyme tests are not very accurate so it’s very difficult to get a positive test.

 Read part two of my story Diagnosis Chronic Lyme Disease